For First-Timer, Planet Heart Experience Was Simple and Reassuring

 When you write about health care every day, it gets you thinking.
 Sometimes you hear about a service and just stop and make an appointment.

 That’s what I did after learning about Planet Heart, an Avera Heart Hospital program that gives you clear-cut information on your cardiac and vascular health.
-It seemed really approachable, and inexpensive, just $75 for the full menu of tests
+It seemed really approachable, and inexpensive, just $75 for the full menu of tests.

 I was writing about the exam in February, which is National Heart Health Month.
 It doesn’t need to be a national awareness month to get solid information about the most important system in your body.
 Anytime is a good time to know more about your health.

-You can call 800-658-3535 to make your appointment, and the exam is recommended for men, like me, who are 40 or older.
+The exam is recommended for men, like me, who are 40 or older.
 Women who are 45 or older also should have the exam completed, and in most cases, unless something significant is found, you are “good” for about five to 10 years.

 When I called, I was lucky, as there was an appointment available in Yankton, where I work and it was just a day away, so I grabbed it.